iffybooks/host-a-website-at-home/README.md

 ![](images/2024-05-18-02-39-30-image.png)

-❏ Go to your email and follow the confirmation link.
+❏ Open your email and follow the confirmation link.

 ❏ Go back to `freedns.afraid.org` and click **Domains** in the left column.